smartcontractkit/documentation/src/pages/getting-started/consuming-data-feeds.md

 1. Because the example contract has several imports, Remix might select another contract to deploy by default.
 In the **Contract** section, select the `PriceConsumerV3` contract to make sure that Remix deploys the correct contract.
    ![Screenshot showing PriceConsumerV3 as the contract to deploy.](/images/getting-started/selectPriceConsumerV3.png)

-1. Click **Deploy** to deploy the contract to the Goerli testnet.
+1. Click **Deploy** to deploy the contract to the Sepolia testnet.
 MetaMask opens and asks you to confirm payment for deploying the contract.
-Make sure MetaMask is set to the Goerli network before you accept the transaction.
+Make sure MetaMask is set to the Sepolia network before you accept the transaction.
 Because these transactions are on the blockchain, they are not reversible.
    ![Screenshot of the Deploy button for PriceConsumerV3.](/images/getting-started/deployPriceConsumerV3.png)

 1. In the MetaMask prompt, click **Confirm** to approve the transaction and spend your testnet ETH required to deploy the contract.